markguinn/silverstripe-livepub/README.md

 TODO
 ----
-- Should be pretty easy to re-enable CSRF on forms automatically with this
 - Docs
+- This could be architected better by removing static LivePubHelper and using a singleton pattern with subclasses for "publishing" and "not publishing"

 Developer(s)
 ------------